johnnyd-eth/juice-docs/blogs/misc/2023-02-13-onboarding.md

 ### How do we make it happen?

-1. We need to set up our CRM.
-We can start with tables on Notion, and build simple tools to automate with its API.
-It should track contact information, status (New -> Contacted -> Deployed -> ...), and check-in times.
+#### Outbound

-2. We need to massively increase the top of our funnel.
+1. We need to massively increase the top of our funnel.
 Right now, we are mostly doing inbound lead generation, and we don't have a great conversion process.
 We could realistically 50x this, ESPECIALLY if we automate it.
+2. We need to build templates for common user types (YouTuber, blogger, musician, large crowdfund, semi-corporate, web3 startup, NFT project etc.) for each stage of the process.
+How do we find them?
+What do our first messages, check-ins, and project configurations look like?
+Do we have templates we can send them for various tools like Snapshot/Gnosis Safe, their Discord server, how they should promote their projects, etc?

+#### Inbound

+1. We need to actually take advantage of things that can generate engagement.
+Juicenews is a great step, but we should be pumping it way more.
+We should be Tweeting and Discord announcing every time a cool feature comes out.
+We should regularly write articles that people want to read, make video versions of those articles, and then cut up those videos for YouTube/TikTok/Instagram.
+2. We need better resources, especially to help people once they have already deployed their project.
+We also need to teach people how to use the protocol more effectively, with some type of flowchart for making configuration choices.
+The configuration guide blog posts are great but too hard to sort through.
-3. We need to minimize barriers to entry.
-Users should be able to contact via SMS, Twitter, Telegram, Email, Discord, or Instagram.
+3. We need to minimize barriers to entry at every stage of the process.
+Users should be able to contact us via SMS, Twitter, Telegram, Email, Discord, or Instagram.
 We should have a presence on each of these platforms.
 We should add a better onboarding flow to juicebox.money for people who don't have a wallet.
-4. We need better resources, especially to help people once they have already deployed their project.
-We also need to teach people how to use the protocol more effectively, with some type of flowchart for making configuration choices.
-The configuration guide blog posts are great but too hard to sort through.
-5. To make all of this more efficient, we need to build templates for common user types (YouTuber, blogger, musician, large crowdfund, semi-corporate, web3 startup, NFT project etc.) at each stage of the process.
-We should have templates for first messages, check-ins, project configuration, various tools like Snapshot/Gnosis Safe, their Discord server, promotion for them, and anything else that may come up.
+4. The homepage needs to do a better job of getting people to pay or deploy projects.

+#### Process

+1. We need to set up our CRM.
+We can start with tables on Notion, and build simple tools to automate with its API.
+It should track contact information, status (New -> Contacted -> Deployed -> ...), and check-in times.
-6. We need to coordinate and collaborate more effectively.
-We should have a shared calendar for planning meetings and add relevant info (within CRM).
+2. We need to coordinate and collaborate more effectively.
+We should have a shared calendar for planning meetings and share relevant info/possible leads (within the CRM).
+There's too much territoriality in our current processes — contributors should be onboarding the users they can onboard the best, not the users that they happened to get in touch with.